 “Instead of using multiple different ways of explaining the same thing between different functions of the company then try to use one: A map.” — Simon Wardley

-As we explored in Book One, the modern business world shares some similarities with warfare — competition with rivals and uncertainty (as we don’t know what rivals will do next).
-As in warfare modern business is driven by technological changes which players need to master if they’re not to be out-competed by rivals.
-Yet most technologies are ‘higher-order systems’ built on top of multiple sub-systems that satisfy new user needs.
-Let’s take artificial intelligence, which is built on top of sub-components like computers and databases, which themselves are built on top of other sub-components like power generation (electricity).
-In consequence, no organisation can master all the components it uses to create value and this creates problems because it means that organisations need to coordinate with others in order to get a job done and this adds complexity.
+As we explored in Book One, the modern business world shares some similarities with warfare — there is competition with rivals and uncertainty, as we don’t know what rivals will do next.
+Modern business, like warfare, is also driven by technological changes which players need to master quickly if they’re not to be out-competed by rivals.
+Yet most new technologies are ‘higher-order systems’ built on top of multiple sub-systems.
+For example, artificial intelligence is built on top of sub-components like computers and databases, which themselves are built on top of other sub-components like power generation (electricity).
+In consequence, no organisation can possibly master all the components it uses to create value for users and this creates a problem: Organisations need to cooperate with others in order to things job done and this creates complexity.

 Fig 1: (Very basic) map of AI

-Managing complex operations is something the world of business also shares with the world of war.
-Yet army generals don’t need to know how to sail a ship to work with someone from the navy, nor do admirals need to know how to fire field artillery to work with someone from the army because they use maps to co-ordinate their activities in pursuit of a common mission; allowing each to focus on their specialised area.
-Therefore we can say that, at their most basic, maps work as a common language enabling people from different functions to align activities effectively as they pursue a shared complex mission.
+Managing complex operations is also something the world of business shares with the world of war.
+Yet army generals don’t need to know how to sail a ship to work with someone from the navy, nor do admirals need to know how to fire field artillery to work with someone from the army.
+They use maps to coordinate their activities while each focuses on their own specialised area.
+This is why we can say that, at their most basic, maps are a common language enabling people from different functions to align activities effectively as they pursue a shared complex mission.

-Unfortunately, unlike the world of war, the business world lacks maps and therefore a common language.
-Business meetings take place every day that waste everyone’s time as different functions (the business equivalent of generals and admirals) struggle to understand each other as each speaks their own particular jargon in pursuit of getting their own particular needs satisfied: Finance insists on everyone else submitting budgets by a certain deadline, (even for innovative projects where no data yet exists) so they can submit financial forecasts to the board; whilst technology people try desperately to explain to non-technical people why they need investment for certain software (whilst padding the figures to ensure some resources are left over for when the inevitable ‘improvement’ is demanded halfway through the project).
-Senior leaders try to show they’re keeping up with everything being said but usually end up making the decision that will best cover their backside if anything goes wrong.
+Unfortunately, unlike in the world of war, most businesses lack maps and therefore they lack a common language.
+This helps explain why so many business meetings waste everyone’s time, as different functions (the business equivalent of the army and navy) struggle to understand each other.
+Each functions speaks their own particular jargon in pursuit of their own particular needs: Finance demands budgets in spreadsheets, even for innovative projects where no data yet exists; IT use incomprehensible jargon to explain their even more incomprehensible architecture diagrams that are meant to create the case for critical development investments; and senior leaders try to show they’re keeping up with everything being said, but usually end up making decisions that serve to cover their own backsides if anything goes wrong.
 Imagine if wars were fought like this!

-But there is an alternative.
-Meetings with maps focuses everyone on the needs that really matter, those of end users.
-Maps also help translate the different perspectives of functions into a context everyone can understand, which allows everyone to challenge anything that is unclear or potentially wrong without running the risk of challenging anyone’s authority.
-Meeting with a map brings the collective intelligence of a team online so they learn together how they can create more value: It doesn’t matter if you’re generals and admirals planning a mission, or business and technology teams planning a product launch — a common language transforms your intellectual diversity into an asset that can be exploited rather than a liability to be overcome.
+Meeting with a map helps focus the attention of everyone on what really matters, translates different perspectives into a language everyone can understand, and provides opportunities for anyone to challenge anything that is unclear or potentially wrong without running the risk of challenging anyone’s authority.
+Meeting with a map brings the collective intelligence of a team online — whether generals and admirals planning a campaign, or business and tech teams planning a new product.
+A common language transforms the intellectual diversity of teams into an asset that can be exploited rather than a liability that they struggle to overcome.

 Fig 2: Coordinating activities with a map

-Wardley Maps have many benefits, so many benefits in fact that listing them can make the method sound like a snake oil salesman hawking a a cure all for every problem an organisation could possibly have.
-But, then again, if you were on your own and lost in a strange city where you didn’t speak the local language then opening a map on your phone, which suddenly reveals where you are, where everything else is around you and how you can move through this space to get anywhere you want to get to would also feel magical — if it wasn’t for the fact that we all so frequently use maps in our lives every day for exactly this purpose — except in the world of business.
+But Wardley Maps have many other benefits, so many in fact that listing them can make one sound like a snake oil salesman hawking a a cure all for every problem your could possibly have.
+But then again, if you were lost in a strange city where you didn’t speak the local language, opening a map on your phone to find out where you were, what was around you and how you can move through this space to get anywhere you want to get to would also feel magical — if it wasn’t for the fact that we all use maps in our lives every day for exactly this purpose — except in the world of business.

-So, without embarrassment or exaggeration let’s look some of the many benefits of Wardley Maps:
+So, without exaggeration or embarrassment let’s look some of the many benefits of Wardley Maps:

-- Managing complex environments — Now you know how evolved components in your organisation’s value chain are you can determine the most appropriate way to manage them because there’s no one size fits all method for all situations — you need to use multiple methods depending on how evolved components are and how much uncertainty they have.
+- Managing complex environments — When you know how evolved components in your organisation’s value chain are you can determine the most appropriate way to manage them — using multiple methods depending on how much uncertainty is involved.

-- Zooming in and out — You can make a Wardley Map of an entire industry to see how value is created today and consider how it might (or might not) be created tomorrow.
-You can also map a single component, like a silicon chip, to understand the supply chain for fabricating these.
-And you can map anything in between that you need to focus your attention on.
+- Zoom in and out — You can map an entire industry to see how it creates value today, a single component (like a silicon chip) to understand the supply chain for making these, or you can map anything in between that needs your attention.

-- Identifying new opportunities — Maps not only reveal which components and capabilities are critical to creating value in your industry today, but also highlight what will matter tomorrow — meaning you’ll be able to prioritise investments for innovation, differentiation against competitors and greater efficiency opportunities, such as common shared services.
+- Identify new opportunities — Maps show which components are critical to creating value today, but also highlight what might matter tomorrow — so you can prioritise investments for innovation, differentiation against competitors or greater efficiency opportunities.

-- Managing contracts efficiently — Instead of the difficulties involved with making sense of large scale contract specification documents you can use maps to visualise arrangements.
-Even a large project can be mapped in an afternoon and will reveal where the risks of severe cost overruns are and whether the wrong methods are being deployed.
+- Manage contracts efficiently — Maps can help you manage large projects with extensive contract specifications.
+Even a large project can be mapped in an afternoon to reveal potential cost overruns and whether the wrong methods are being deployed.

-- Creating appropriate cultures — Cultural transformations often try to create a single culture, but to adapt to a changing world organisations need more than a single ‘cult’ — they need at least three cultures to deal with: Emerging opportunities, intensifying competition, and business model disruption.
-Maps help identify and manage all three cultures.
+- Create appropriate cultures — To adapt to a changing world organisations need more than a single ‘cult’ — they need three cultures to deal with: Emerging opportunities, intensifying competition, and business model disruption.
+Maps help identify and manage all three.

-- Enabling strategic gameplay — With maps you will be able to see where you can attack the market and the various moves you can deploy to shape a landscape to your advantage.
-There’s a whole playbook of moves in the mapping method than can be deployed: From building ecosystems, to exploiting the inertia of others, and undermining barriers to entry.
+- Enable strategic gameplay — Maps help you see to attack the market and the moves you can deploy to shape a landscape to your advantage.
+These moves ranges from building ecosystems, to exploiting the inertia of others, and undermining barriers to entry.

-- Scenario planning — Maps don’t tell you what to do but they help you find paths forward by seeing how things are connected.
-You can now roll different scenarios forward and start answering “what if” questions (ex.
-“What would happen if we did this, or a rival did that?”) all the while quickly and safely testing the potential impact of changes on maps first.
+- Scenario planning — With maps you can run different scenarios and start answering “what if” questions (ex.
+“What would happen if we did this, or a rival did that?”) as well as quickly and safely testing the potential impact of changes on maps first.

-- Learning from events — Finally, maps can also be used to learn from the past — reviewing how past assumptions and decisions unfolded and why certain moves you, or others made, led to victories or defeats — so you learn to play the game better next time.
+- Learning from events — Finally, maps can also be used to learn from the past — reviewing how past assumptions and decisions unfolded — so you learn to play the game better next time.

-In summary, Wardley Maps are an extremely powerful tool for depicting how your organisation (and the wider industry) creates value today by satisfying user needs, seeing how this landscape is changing, and exploring where your options for action are.
-The clearer you see this bigger picture — and the more effectively you use it to communicate with those around you — the greater your chances of turning conditions to you favour.
-This is what strategic leaders do: Rather than launching all their resources on a single, copycat idea and hoping rivals don’t counter it they ‘out-think and out-move’ rivals by discovering and testing out ideas on a map first.
+In summary, Wardley Maps are a powerful tool for depicting how your organisation (and the wider industry) creates value today by satisfying user needs, seeing how this landscape is changing, and exploring where your options for action are.
+And the clearer you can see this bigger picture — and the more widely you share it with others around you — the greater your chances of identifying moves to exploit conditions to your favour.
+For real strategic leaders don’t put all their resources into a single, copycat idea, hoping rivals don’t counter it.
+They take their time to ‘out-think and out-move’ rivals by discovering and testing out ideas on a map first.
 This is why Sun Tzu wrote that: